Can Manchester Immigration Lawyers help me submit my UK visa application?

 It must be noted that you will be charged for both ways of enquiring.

 If you wish to receive complete assistance on enquiring about the state of your case, you can speak to one of our immigration specialists in Manchester.
-We will handle your case and liaise with the Home Office until your application is processed and completed.
+We will handle your case and liaise with the Home Office until your UK visa application is processed and completed.

-What can I do if my UK Visa application is refused?
+What can I do if my UK visa application is refused?